 Read more: How to train interviewers on Unconscious Bias and promote Diversity & Inclusion

-Third, Analyse Each Step of the Hiring Process
+Analyze Each Step of the Unbiased Hiring Process

-Make sure to analyse every step of the hiring process, as it is a common misconception that unconscious biases seep in only in the interview stage.
+Make sure to analyze every step of the hiring process, as it is a common misconception that unconscious biases seep in only in the interview stage.
 Hiring is a process, a series of steps, not just a singular act.
-Analyse every step, gather data and information.
-You can quantify and measure your diversity score of your hiring process.
-This analysis will help you ascertain where the problem mainly lies, whether it is in the job descriptions, the advertising for candidates, the application process, interviewing structure etc. Once the steps that have inherent biases are identified, they can be resolved quicker thereby reducing unconscious biases that lead to unfair hiring practices.
+Analyze every step, and gather data and information.
+You can quantify and measure the diversity score in your hiring process.
+This analysis will help you ascertain where the problem mainly lies, whether it is in the job descriptions, the advertising for candidates, the application process, interviewing structure, etc. Once the steps that have inherent biases are identified, they can be resolved quicker thereby reducing unconscious biases that lead to unfair hiring practices.

 It’s important to track the efficiency of your interviews in enabling diversity.
 Read more about how interview analytics improve your hiring process.